Tint Guide

 Here's exactly how dark you can go on each window in Virginia — and how a medical exemption lets you go even darker.

-Without a medical exemption, the darkest legal tint in Virginia is 50% VLT VLT on front side windows and 35% VLT VLT on back side windows for sedans.
-SUVs, vans, and trucks can have any darkness on rear windows.
+Under §46.2-1052, the darkest legal tint for sedans is 50% VLT on front side windows and 35% VLT on back side and rear windows.
+SUVs, vans, and trucks can have any darkness on rear windows but must maintain 50% VLT on front side windows.

 Darkest Legal Tint by Window